Eco-Salvage FAQ

 Q. What is your approach to managing neighborhood resistance and the sentimental connections to the old structure?

 A. Urban areas naturally evolve through redevelopment, contributing to increased property values and municipal revenue.
-This is an inevitable process, but it doesn’t have to be devoid of compassion.
+This is an inevitable process, but it doesn’t have to be mean or devoid of compassion.
 Our teams are acutely attuned to the concerns of neighboring residents and strive to approach buildings slated for reuse or redevelopment with utmost respect.
 We understand that these structures have held significance in people’s lives, serving as homes where families create cherished memories.
 We acknowledge the emotional impact on the surrounding community and act accordingly.

 Our construction sites maintain a pristine appearance, with materials securely bundled and wrapped for transportation, and daily containment of all waste.
 We prioritize cleanliness, orderliness, and respect to minimize disruptions to the peace of the neighborhood.
 Disorderly and unclean sites not only reflect poorly on the quality of work, but can also create safety hazards.
 A clean and well-organized site ensures a safer work environment with reduced risks of accidents or concealed dangers.